-- age of six, and with a head of household ready to enter the workforce.
-Fifteen of the families would be referred from shelters and fifteen would be homeless, but would not have been served within the homeless services system. - · Services would be fully integrated, with locations of housing, child care and employment all considered in housing placement. - Families would be placed into housing, with rental assistance for a period of time determined by the level of vulnerability of the family. - Job training and employment would be provided toward the goal of earning a sufficient wage to remain stably housed. - Interventions would be provided for children with special needs such as developmental delays or mental health concerns.
+- Thirty families would be selected based on their status as homeless with a child under the age of six, and with a head of household ready to enter the workforce.
+Fifteen of the families would be referred from shelters and fifteen would be homeless, but would not have been served within the homeless services system. - Services would be fully integrated, with locations of housing, child care and employment all considered in housing placement. - Families would be placed into housing, with rental assistance for a period of time determined by the level of vulnerability of the family. - Job training and employment would be provided toward the goal of earning a sufficient wage to remain stably housed. - Additional training would include financial coaching and parent-child relationship development. - Interventions would be provided for children with special needs such as developmental delays or mental health concerns.